minghao51/curious_chronicles/src/content/post/2024-11-07-Tit-for-tat.md

 category: Article
 ---

+> Tic for tac between 2 nations

-# Deglobalization and Game Theory: A Renewed “Tit-for-Tat” Approach
+## Deglobalization and Game Theory: A Renewed “Tit-for-Tat” Approach

 With the rise of deglobalization, fueled by decoupling and isolationist policies, nations are increasingly resorting to reciprocal actions in response to one another.
 It sometimes looks like they are attempting to make themselves - "the bigger bully".

-# Tit-for-Tat vs. Prisoner’s Dilemma in Game Theory
+## Tit-for-Tat vs. Prisoner’s Dilemma in Game Theory

 ## Similarities
 1. **Game Theory**: Both models incorporate rational, strategic decision-making.